 Why are high heels bad for girls?

-Although the structure of the foot is developed by 2 years of age, the bones in a child’s feet are not fully developed and hardened until they reach adulthood.
+Although the foot is developed by two years of age, the bones in a child’s feet are not fully developed and hardened until adulthood.
+While attaining my undergraduate degree, I learned that most people’s feet continue developing until the age of 24.
+This means that wearing high heels before then can decimate the feet.
+Just ask my grandmother.

-Unlike bare feet, barefoot shoes have the added bonus of a sole that won’t leave you vulnerable to whatever may be laying on the ground.
+They mirror your feet’ natural shape and design while allowing important sensory feedback, proper foot mechanics, and body alignment.
+And unlike bare feet, barefoot shoes have the bonus of a sole that won’t leave you vulnerable to whatever may be lying on the ground.
 Even barefoot kids need barefoot shoes sometimes!

-The type of shoes that you wear, and how often you wear them, matter to the health of your feet.
+In conclusion, the type of shoes you wear and how often you wear them matter to the health of your feet.
 Walking barefoot can improve the function of the feet and can help the feet and body develop properly.

-Give your child’s feet and sensory systems the opportunity to grow properly by allowing your children to go barefoot once in a while.
-Feel free to take your shoes off, too–I always do!
+Allow your child’s feet and sensory systems to grow properly by allowing your children to go barefoot once in a while.
+And feel free to take your shoes off, too.
+I always do!

-If walking barefoot outside is still NOT your thing, please don’t look at me like I’m a terrible mother that should make her child put her shoes on.
-I’m not giving you sideways glances about the fact that your child has their shoes on am I?
+But if walking barefoot outside is still NOT your thing, please don’t look at me like I’m a terrible mother who should make her child put her shoes on.
+I’m not giving you sideways glances about your child having their shoes on, am I?

 Hi, I'm Nell--My goal is to make parenting, educating children, and life, in general, a bit less chaotic and a lot more fun!
 Let me show you how to use the power of rhythm to plan your week so you have more time to enjoy life!
 Learn more…